Broughgammon Farm are obsessed with providing the best quality, tastiest produce fresh from our small farm in Co. Antrim, Northern Ireland.

 From the Diamond take the A2 towards Bushmills, via Market Street and Ramoan Road.
 Just after Ramoan Church this becomes Straid Road.
 After just under two miles you will come to Clare Forest.
 Go through this and past Maghery Road, sign posted for Ballintoy, staying on Straid Road.
 About 330 yards on the left, after the turn off to Ballintoy and immediately after the road signs there is a farm lane leading to a ruined ivy clad farm house.
 Take this track and follow it around the bend to the right and this will take you to the farm yard.

-You may bring a lunch or snack with you if wish, however farm produce will be available on the day for all visitors.
+Our award-winning farm produce street food will be available on the day for all visitors.

 Parking is provided on-site at the farm and we will have volunteers on the day who will be able to assist in directing you to the nearest available parking space and to the farm.